peterspenler/MapTracker/README.md

 The configuration screen should have fields for the following information
 - Experiment Name
 - Configuration File (used to load the map, landmark data)
+  - Allow this to be a url (if starts with http:// or https://)
 - Results Server
 - Beacon Label
 - Beacon Height
 - Start Experiment Button
-The app should check if the experiment has been run yet by searching for the files of a previous run of the same name and give and force the user to fix it before moving on.
+  - The app should check if the experiment has been run yet by searching for the files of a previous run of the same name and give and force the user to fix it before moving on.
 All fields are required.

 #### Experiment Screen